Learn more about erotic choking or erotic asphyxiation in part two of this series by sex educator Lola Jean

 2. Rest your chin in the nook between those two fingers.

-3. The rest of your fingers can rest on one side of the neck (pending which hand you are using).
 These fingers do not and should not apply any pressure (more on that later) though, you can bring the palm to the throat to eliminate the distance between hand and throat.

 In this position, though it may look like a blood choke, no pressure, compression, or restriction is being applied.
 The person should be able to speak easily and not feel any major changes to their head or body.